CUMIN AND CORIANDER BROTH

 - Spicy Version: Add a pinch of crushed black pepper or cayenne for a warming kick.

-- Fennel Combo: Combine with ¼ tsp fennel seeds for extra digestive support.
+- Fennel Combo: Combine with ¼ teaspoon fennel seeds for extra digestive support.

 PREPPING AND STORAGE

-- Refrigeration: Cool and store in a sealed glass jar for up to 2 days in the fridge.
+- Refrigeration: Cool and store in a sealed glass jar for up to 2 days in the refrigerator.

-- Freezing: Pour into ice cube trays to freeze individual servings; use within 1 month.
+- Freezing: Pour into ice cube trays to freeze individual servings, so use within 1 month.

-- Reheating: Gently reheat on the stove; avoid boiling to preserve the lemon and ginger’s potency.
+- Reheating: Gently reheat on the stove and avoid boiling to preserve the lemon and ginger’s potency.

 - Batch Brew: Multiply the recipe for 3 to 4 servings and store for use throughout the day.